The Brain Tumor Segmentation (BraTS) Challenge: Local Synthesis of Healthy Brain Tissue via Inpainting: Challenge Definition

 \subsection{Baseline Model}

-Our baseline model implementation serves as a benchmark and an illustration of the task at hand.
-The reference model can be accessed on the \href{https://github.com/BraTS-inpainting/2023_challenge}{challenge GitHub site}, which utilizes a pix2pix model\cite{pix2pix}.
-This model predicts solely the missing mask and concatenates it to the masked image.
-The pix2pix is an autoencoder that utilizes an added GAN loss to enhance image fidelity.
+Our baseline model implementation serves as a benchmark and illustration of the task at hand. \Cref{tab:2023results_baseline} depicts the performance of the baseline models on the glioma and meningioma test sets.
+The reference model can be accessed on the \href{https://github.com/BraTS-inpainting/2023_challenge/tree/main/baseline}{challenge GitHub site}, which utilizes a pix2pix architecture \citep{pix2pix}.
+This model predicts solely the missing mask and concatenates it to the masked image. pix2pix represents an autoencoder that utilizes an added \eac{GAN} loss to enhance image fidelity.
+Performance evaluation for the baseline model will be done using the same measurements as mentioned in \Cref{sec:evaluation}.